anubhavrawal/Make-Intrepreter/git_command.md

 <folder_name>
 Use -f if you really want to add them.
 ```
-**It's not a error message just warning**
+**It's not a error message just a warning**

 Remove these file if you wish or just ignore and continue if this does not bother you.

-**Step 2.** Commit these changes with a message explaining the reason for the submitting the assignment this could be basic fix for resubmisssion details.
+**Step 2.** Commit these changes with a message explaining the reason for the submitting the assignment this could be basic fix for resubmission details.

 ` $git commit -am "Version 0.1" -am "Reason for the commit" `